‘Extreme’ heat warning escalated as UK set to roast in 30C scorcher

 “There is a high likelihood that forecasted temperatures will be reached rapidly over the weekend in these regions, while we are also likely to see high overnight temperatures,” the UK Health Security Agency said.

-A “plume of warm air” from the south is expected to push the mercury up, the Met Office says, with a chance of 30C for some parts of England.
+A “plume of warm air” from the south is expected to push the mercury up, the Met Office said, with a chance of 30C for some parts of England this Saturday.

 Those areas could be hotter than Ibiza and Milan, where temperatures will reach 28C.